Casuarina tree on the coast of Bay Cay, Turks and Caicos.

 Bay Cay and Bottle Creek, Turks and Caicos.

-Bay Cay is a beautiful 870-acre (350-hectare) uninhabited cay in the Turks and Caicos, and part of the East Bay Islands National Park.
+Bay Cay is a beautiful 870-acre (350-hectare) uninhabited cay in the Turks and Caicos and is part of the East Bay Islands National Park.
 The island is located near North Caicos and Middle Caicos, and north of the scenic Bottle Creek Lagoon.

 There are two small islands in the Turks and Caicos named Bay Cay (the other being the likewise exquisite Bay Cay near Five Cays on Providenciales), yet this example is the better-known and larger of the two.